-The planned admission number is 50.
+The planned admission number is 50 per year group.

 In the first instance, places will be awarded to those pupils with an Education Health Care Plan (EHCP) where the school is the named provision.
 The remaining places will be awarded in the following priority order: